 After admiring the monument and disussing the historical significance of Danny Shays and how it applies to the current cunnundrum of high gas prices we moved on.
 [If you think we did this you've been smelling too much of Deb's chain lube!]
 We did move on and we wandered through the back roads of the county, we descoved that Pumpkin Road had some art work that every road has..

 Finally we had to stop at the Duke Farm [Old Story, won't be repeated here.]
-We watched sheep dogs work on hearding the sheep..
-We also noted that there was a huge red barn in close proximity, which Shaun couldn't resist in pointing out to John.
-I think John was thinking the comments have gone to far.
+We watched sheep dogs work on hearding the sheep.

 We continued on to Division.
 It was a quiet ride (No Barns.)
 When we stopped to regroup on 41 I pointed out to John, Arlos Guthries church.
 What I didn't know was that Deb was in the movie Alices Restrant as an extra.
 She shared with us the story about her part, and how she got extra attention from the director, who told her to be quiet she was talking too much.
 LMAO.
 Rumor has it that Deb was talking the moment she was born.